 So here is the typical workflow of any sheet metal part, no matter if the part is big or small.

 Shearing— Blanking— Piercing / Punching— Bending —Deburr— Paining / coating

 Shearing, blanking, piercing, and punching are the very basic and primary operations carried out in any sheet metal fabrication plant.
-The design trend is moving to sheet metal as it reduces part weight and offers the same strength of any solid metal part.
+The design trend is moving to sheet metal as it reduces part weight and offers the same strength as any solid metal part.

-Personally I designed many sheet metal parts from the casted part and this helped to reduce cost.
+Personally, I designed many sheet metal parts from the casted part and this helped to reduce cost.
 I hope that this article could able to give you a basic idea about these basic sheet metal operations.
 There will be more articles on sheet metal in the future.
 But if you have any questions please do write in the comment section and I will be happy to reply.

 Frequently Asked Questions (FAQ)

 What is the difference between blanking and piercing?